 While those from other D/s communities may find some of these attributes off-putting, they are standard behavior for a Gorean setting and visitors should be aware that they will generally be expected to follow Gorean “house rules”, just as Goreans would be expected to stay within cultural expectations elsewhere.

 The Gorean word for a female slave in the books is “kajira” (plural, kajirae).
 Per the books it is simply a translation and carries no other significance.
 In common usage it is sometimes given extra weight as “special kind of slave” (ie, Gorean), or as if it were a superior rank of slave, but both are perversions of the language.
-At best, kajira can be understood as one of:
+The most accurate understanding of its common usage would be one of (in decreasing order of accuracy):

 - A slave of a Gorean